Kittens Teeth Changes And Care

 When it comes to toothpaste and brushing, it is better to start at an early age; about 6 months.
 That way, the kittens would become used to it by the time they mature into cats with adult teeth.
 However, desist (I would say resist rather than desist as desist implies it has been started but as kittens start teething so young, this should not be the case) from brushing when teething commences.

 Use only approved kittens’ toothpaste and toothbrush.
 No, don’t use human toothpaste please.
 There is a variety of kitten/cat toothpaste in (on) the market with different flavors.
 Find the one your kitten is comfortable with and brush its teeth with it at least three times a week, if possible.
 In the ideal world, we would brush teeth daily but even the most well-behaved cat is unlikely to tolerate this!

 When your kittens have developed their adult teeth, it is recommended that you give them dental treats.
 Dental treats can help reduce the likelihood of your kitten developing tartar and plaque.
 Buy the right dental treat like Greenies.
 Your kitten can chew on it daily without becoming overweight as long as you account for it when calculating their daily calorie requirement and measuring out their meals.

 This is not a replacement for teeth brushing though.

 It is well established that diet plays a big role in feline dental disease.
 Feeding a dry biscuit rather than wet food which cakes on the tooth can dramatically reduce plaque build-up.

-kittens may not tolerate brushing during teething or when they become older.
-You can use disinfectant wipes, pads, powders which you add to food or water and rinses to keep their mouth clean.
+Kittens may not tolerate brushing during teething or when they become older.
+You can use disinfectant wipes, pads, and powders to add to food or water and rinses to keep their mouth clean.
 These can also help clear out plaque deposits from the tooth surface and food debris from gum sockets.

 Use of dental wipes, pads, and rinses may not be a perfect substitute for brushing, but it comes close, especially when performed daily.